hurairaali/alpha-AGI/docs/deploy-docker.md

 installs dependencies, and creates a production-ready version of the application as a local container.

-The [`docker-compose.yaml`](../docker-compose.yaml) file is configured to run the official image (big-agi:latest).
-This file is used to define the `big-agi` service, to expose port 3000 on the host, and launch big-AGI within the container (startup command).
+The [`docker-compose.yaml`](../docker-compose.yaml) file is configured to run the official image (alpha-agi:latest).
+This file is used to define the `alpha-agi` service, to expose port 3000 on the host, and launch alpha-AGI within the container (startup command).

 The [`.github/workflows/docker-image.yml`](../.github/workflows/docker-image.yml) file is used to build the Official Docker images and publish them to the GitHub Container Registry (ghcr).